 Individual bonds can be a hassle, however.
 Data and research on individual issues is much thinner than it is for publicly traded stocks.
 And some bonds have minimum investments in the tens of thousands of dollars.
 But you can blunt these problems by purchasing a bond fund, which allows you to invest in hundreds or even thousands of bonds with a single click—and, in many cases, very low fees.

-FBNDX’s five co-managers have built a portfolio of more than 4,400 investment-grade securities spanning numerous debt types, including U.S. Treasuries, corporate bonds, pass-through mortgage-backed securities (MBSes), commercial MBSes, asset-backed securities (ABSes), and other debt.
-The portfolio’s bond maturities range between just a few months and 20 years, though the biggest allocation is to intermediate-term bonds of five to 10 years until maturity.
+FBNDX’s five co-managers have built a portfolio of more than 4,600 investment-grade securities spanning numerous debt types, including U.S. Treasuries, corporate bonds, pass-through mortgage-backed securities (MBSes), commercial MBSes, asset-backed securities (ABSes), and other debt.
+The portfolio’s bond maturities range between just a few months and 20 years, though the biggest allocation is to intermediate-term bonds of four to eight years until maturity.

 Long story short: Fund shareholders are instantly plugged into a widely diversified and well-selected set of fixed-income assets, which generate a decent stream of income, and at a very reasonable cost.
 This makes FBNDX one of the best Fidelity retirement funds to buy.